-- 1) Responsible to scrutinise any matters as identified and agreed by the Policy, Resources and Economic Development Committee as set out in the Audit and Scrutiny Procedure rules. - 2) To report to the Policy, Resources and Economic Development Committee or the appropriate committee on the progress of any matters that have been requested and to make relevant recommendations as required. - 3) To establish working groups as appropriate (in line with agreed protocols) to undertake the scrutiny of any matters requested by the Policy, Resources and Economic Development Committee, including setting their terms of reference, the reporting arrangements, and to co-ordinate and review the work of the working groups. - 4) Responsibility for the monitoring of Council service performance, including Performance Indicators and, Formal Complaints, making reports if required to any committee, or subcommittee, any officer of the Local Authority, or any joint committee on which the Local Authority is represented, or any sub-committee of such a committee.
+- Responsible to scrutinise any matters as identified and agreed by the Policy, Resources and Economic Development Committee as set out in the Audit and Scrutiny Procedure rules. - 2) To report to the Policy, Resources and Economic Development Committee or the appropriate committee on the progress of any matters that have been requested and to make relevant recommendations as required. - 3) To establish working groups as appropriate (in line with agreed protocols) to undertake the scrutiny of any matters requested by the Policy, Resources and Economic Development Committee, including setting their terms of reference, the reporting arrangements, and to co-ordinate and review the work of the working groups. - 4) Responsibility for the monitoring of Council service performance, including Performance Indicators and, Formal Complaints, making reports if required to any committee, or subcommittee, any officer of the Local Authority, or any joint committee on which the Local Authority is represented, or any sub-committee of such a committee. - 5) To review and/or scrutinise decisions made, or other action taken, in connection with the discharge of any functions of the Local Authority.

-- 5) To review and/or scrutinise decisions made, or other action taken, in connection with the discharge of any functions of the Local Authority. - 6) To deal with those issues raised through the 'Councillor Call for Action' scheme in line with agreed protocols and procedures. - 7) To review and/or scrutinise decisions made, or other action taken, in connection with the discharge by the responsible authorities of their crime and disorder functions. - 8) To make reports or recommendations to the Local Authority with respect to the discharge by the responsible authorities of their crime and disorder functions.
+- 6) To deal with those issues raised through the 'Councillor Call for Action' scheme in line with agreed protocols and procedures. - 7) To review and/or scrutinise decisions made, or other action taken, in connection with the discharge by the responsible authorities of their crime and disorder functions. - 8) To make reports or recommendations to the Local Authority with respect to the discharge by the responsible authorities of their crime and disorder functions.

-2.2 Community, Environment and Enforcement Committee
+2.2 Clean & Green Committee

-- 1. The functions within the remit of the Community, Environment and Enforcement Committee are set out below: - 2. - a) Community and Localism Initiatives including Assets of Community Value - b) The Voluntary Sector and community partnerships - c) Leisure and cultural initiatives. - d) Parish Council liaison - e) Health and Wellbeing - f) Grants to organisations/voluntary organisations. - g) Parks, open spaces, countryside, allotments - h) Environmental Health - i) Environmental nuisance and pollution controls - j) Other miscellaneous powers enforced by Environmental Health - k) Food safety and health and safety - 3.
-To take the lead on community leadership and consultation with stakeholders. - 4.
-Waste management, refuse collection and recycling - 5.
-Environmental improvement schemes
+The functions within the remit of the Clean and Green Committee are set out below:

-- 6. The quality of the public realm, including street services and grounds maintenance - 7.
-Highway matters that are the responsibility of the Borough Council (including highway closures under the Town Police Clauses Act 1847) and drainage - 8.
-Public conveniences - 9.
-Cemeteries and closed churchyards - 10.
+- 1. Waste management, refuse collection and recycling - 2.
+Environmental improvement schemes - 3.
+The quality of the public realm, including street services and grounds maintenance - 4.
+Highway matters that are the responsibility of the Borough Council (including highway closures under the Town Police Clauses Act 1847) and drainage - Public conveniences - 6.
+Cemeteries and closed churchyards - 7.
+Environmental Health - 8.
+Environmental nuisance and pollution controls - 9.
+Other miscellaneous powers enforced by Environmental Health - 10.
 Unlawful incursions - 11.
 Operational facilities management (including maintenance) of the Town Hall and the Depot - 12.
-Oversee and monitor the enforcement activities of the Council - 13.
-Community Safety (including Community Safety Partnership) and CCTV - 14.
-To implement working parties as required. - 2.3 Dismissal Advisory Panel (to meet on demand) has the following functions: - (a) To advise full Council on matters relating to the dismissal of the Chief Executive, the Chief Finance Officer and the Monitoring Officer - NB.
-This Panel comprises three independent persons who are not Members of the Council. - 2.4 Dismissal Appeals Committee (to meet on demand) has the following functions: - (a) To consider and determine any appeal by the Chief Executive, Section 151 Officer or Monitoring Officer against dismissal. - (b) To consider and determine any allegation or issue of misconduct, incapability or breakdown in trust against the Chief Executive, Section 151 Finance Officer, and Monitoring Officer. - 2.5 Emergency Committee (to meet on demand in an emergency situations)
+Oversee and monitor the enforcement activities of the Council

+- 13. Community Safety (including Community Safety Partnership) and CCTV - 14.
+To implement working parties as required

+2.3 Dismissal Advisory Panel (to meet on demand) has the following functions:

+- (a) To advise full Council on matters relating to the dismissal of the Chief Executive, the Chief Finance Officer and the Monitoring Officer - NB.
+This Panel comprises three independent persons who are not Members of the Council.

+1.4 Dismissal Appeals Committee (to meet on demand) has the following functions:

+- (a) To consider and determine any appeal by the Chief Executive, Section 151 Officer or Monitoring Officer against dismissal. - (b) To consider and determine any allegation or issue of misconduct, incapability or breakdown in trust against the Chief Executive, Section 151 Finance Officer, and Monitoring Officer.

+2.5 Emergency Committee (to meet on demand in an emergency situations)